Nexus-Ninjas/Liquor-Logic-Backend/README.md

    4) QA branch - QA

 For every PR open it will run Snyk, Sonarqube and Label check Workflows and Once PR is merge it will build the code and upload artifacts to GitHub artifacts

+Continous Deployment
+--
+Currently this system hosted on Azure(Moved from orginally hosted AWS due to high pricing).
+Continous Deployment workflow is not used yet